 Panda staff say the cub is a confident climber but may have some tumbles while he's getting used to the new habitat, which is very normal.
 There are trees, a moat and rocks to climb over, which are all new elements for the cub.
 In late December he was given toys during his vet exam that helped him prepare for outside exploration, including a doughnut-shaped plastic ring (perfect for panda sitting), a stick of bamboo and a plastic ball.

-primarily threatened by habitat loss.
+Only 1,600 Giant Pandas are believed to exist in the wild, and the species is primarily threatened by habitat loss.
 San Diego Zoo Global, in conjunction with Giant Panda experts from the People's Republic of China, continues to work on science-based panda conservation programs at the Zoo and in China.